 So, for instance, if you are throwing this easy (and healthy) shrimp on top of a bed of my Creamy Asparagus Noodles, shells and tails off.

-If the shrimp will be a stand-alone appetizer or otherwise served along something else that is in the finger-food-family, leave the tails on for easy grabbing.
+If the shrimp will be a stand-alone appetizer or otherwise served along something else that is in the finger-food-family (like my delicious Traeger Surf and Turf Seafood Board), leave the tails on for easy grabbing.

 See all of my Easy Shrimp Recipes!